 Some individuals will be responsible for contributing toward the cost of STAR+PLUS HCBS program services.
 This is referred to as copayment and/or room and board charges.
 The copayment amount is not a factor in determining the individual's eligibility for services.

-The MEPD specialist calculates the copayment and deducts allowable incurred medical expenses for individuals whose eligibility is based on the special institutional income limits, or for individuals who have a Qualified Income Trust (QIT).
+The MEPD specialist calculates the copayment and deducts allowable incurred medical expenses for individuals whose eligibility is based on the special institutional income limits, or for individuals who have a qualified income trust (QIT).
 Refer to Section 3123, Incurred Medical Expenses, and Appendix XXII, §1915(c) Waiver Program Co-Payment Worksheets, of the MEPD Handbook.

 SSI recipients, including SSI recipients who also receive Retirement, Survivors and Disability Insurance, are not required to make a copayment and no copayment calculation is necessary for them.
-STAR+PLUS HCBS program members who reside in Adult Foster Care (AFC) or Assisted Living (AL) settings may be required to pay a copayment.
+STAR+PLUS HCBS program members who reside in AFC or AL settings may be required to pay a copayment.

-The managed care organization (MCO) must clearly explain to the applicant, if it is determined the applicant must pay a monthly copayment that the copayment amount must be paid directly to the AL or AFC provider.
-All STAR+PLUS HCBS program members, including SSI recipients, are required to pay room and board in AL and AFC settings.
+The managed care organization (MCO) must clearly explain to the applicant, if it is determined the applicant must pay a monthly copayment that the copayment amount must be paid directly to the AFC or AL provider.
+All STAR+PLUS HCBS program members, including SSI recipients, are required to pay room and board in AFC and AL settings.

 The MCO must also explain to the member that the member is required to pay the AFC or AL provider a room and board charge.
 If the member fails to pay the agreed-upon room and board charge and/or copayment, the member could be terminated from the STAR+PLUS HCBS program.

-Refer to Appendix VI, STAR+PLUS Inquiries Chart, for examples of how to calculate the monthly room and board and monthly amounts available for copayment.

-Program Support Unit staff notify the member and MCO of new copayment amounts to be collected on Form H2065-D, Notification of Managed Care Program Services.
+Program Support Unit (PSU) staff notify the member and MCO of new copayment amounts to be collected on Form H2065-D, Notification of Managed Care Program Services.

 Refer to Section 3232, Payments from the Qualified Income Trust, and Section 3234, Qualified Income Trust Copayment Agreement, for specific QIT copayment procedures.